Deploying RHEL 9 on Amazon Web Services

 UKI: The shim binary loads the RHEL UKI (the

-UKI add-ons: To use the UKI
+UKI add-ons: When you use the UKI

 Prerequisites